-The ambient temperature changes slowly, and all parts of a resistor follow uniformly the change of the ambient temperature, but the effect of the dissipated power is different.
+The ambient temperature changes slowly and all parts of a resistor follow uniformly the change of the ambient temperature, but the effect of the dissipated power is different.
 The temperature of the resistive element - the active part of the resistor - will change rapidly with the change of the intensity of current.
 The power it has to dissipate will change proportionally to the square of the current and a rapid increase in current will cause a sudden increase in the temperature of the resistive element and in the heat that must be dissipated to the ambient air.
 A rapid decrease in current will take longer to register the current change because the heat build-up takes longer to dissipate through the physical encapsulants.
 These two effects of resistance changes are quantified by TCR - Temperature Coefficient of Resistance and by PCR - Power Coefficient of Resistance (called also "Power TCR").
+It should be noted that industry-standard testing to define TCR measures the resistance values after the inactive resistors have stabilized for a considerable time at precisely regulated ambient temperatures.
+This method ignores the effects of dynamic temperature changes within the resistor as a result of actual resistor operation.

 A special design is needed to account for the different influence of these two factors and to get an essentially zero resistance drift through changes in either current applied or ambient temperature.
 The TCR is linked to the change of ambient temperature which usually occurs slowly and therefore it can be assumed that the resistor's resistive element and its substrate are at the same temperature.
 This is not the case with self heating by dissipation of power, especially for surface mounted devices.
+As the substrate's temperature influences the resistance value, the two factors will cause a different resistance change for the same foil's temperature.